 A working definition of a cult band, Sweet Smoke are Brooklyn-ites that gravitated to Germany, establishing a small but loyal following – with three releases (that I know of) filled with laid back, lightly progressive jazz/rock serenity.
-Just A Poke , their 1970 debut, features only two tracks, but both are filled with plenty of songs & directional twists, not just extended soloing.
+Just A Poke, their 1970 debut, features only two tracks, but both are filled with plenty of songs & directional twists, not just extended soloing.
 For instance, about nine minutes into “Baby Night,” the band eases into a vocal version of The Doors’ “The Soft Parade.”
 Later, in “Silly Sally,” you’re treated to a snazzy, phase-heavy drum solo (set the Wayback Machine for the heart of the sun).
-Like a hippie jazz/rock album with no grooves to separate the tracks.
-This 2000 CD is at Amazon.
+Like a hippie jazz/rock LP with no silent spaces to separate the tracks.
+This 2000 CD is at Amazon, HERE.

 Baby Night (16:36)